 Make Easy Poppadoms at home, in just under 10 minutes, just like the ones you get in an Indian restaurant.
-Serve with your favorite Indian mint sauce, Tamarind Sauce, Mango Chutney, and enjoy.
-Home fried papadoms are so much cheaper and better than the Ready to Eat Restaurant Style Pappadums.
+Serve with your favourite Indian mint sauce, Tamarind Sauce, Mango Chutney, and enjoy.
+Home fried poppadoms are so much cheaper and better than the Ready to Eat Restaurant Style Pappadums.

-You only need 2 ingredients – Papad and Oil to make this easy Curry House snack.
+Only 2 Ingredients - Papad and Oil - Make this easy Curry House snack at home.

-Budget-Friendly – Ready to fry Pappadom packet only costs between 0.80£ to 2£ depending upon the size.
-There are roughly 20 pieces in every packet.
+Budget-Friendly - Ready to fry Pappadom packets cost between 0.80£ to 2£ depending on the size.

-Home fried Crispy Papad is So much Cheaper and Better than Restaurant style Ready Eat ones.
+Cheaper and Better than Restaurant Style - Home-fried Crispy Papad is superior to ready-to-eat ones.
 Supermarket ready to eat poppadom costs 1.25£ for 8 and they are so small in size.

-Make-Ahead of time – You can make this ahead of time and store it in an airtight container for up to a week.
+Make-Ahead - Prepare ahead of time and store in an airtight container for up to a week.

 What is Poppadom?

-Uncooked Papads are available at Asian Grocery stores or in the Asian Isle in most supermarkets for 80p – 2.5£, each containing approximately 20 of them.
+Uncooked Papads are available at Asian Grocery stores or in the Asian Isle in most supermarkets for 80p - 2.5£, each containing approximately 20 of them.
 TRS Special Madras Poppadoms, Natco Madras Plain Poppadum, Ajwa Pappadam, Lijjat Papad are some of the brands available to buy.
-You will need to cook them until crispy and serve with chutney or raita.
+You can cook them in microwave, deep fry it or cook over an open flame until crispy and serve with chutney or raita.
+Personally I am not a fan of miceowave and open flame method.

 Some of the ready-to-eat pre-fried pappadams available in the market are Patak's Plain Pappadums or even Tesco or Sainsbury's own brand.
 Also, you only get 8 Ready to Eat Restaurant Style Pappadums for 1.25£.